pixelnest/pixelnest.github.io/work/bulletml-for-unity/about/index.md

 # Existing patterns?

+We have included some of our own custom patterns inside the package.

-You can find some well-know patterns written in BulletML on Internet.
+You can also find some well-know patterns written in BulletML on Internet.
 We have already bundled some of them in our package and demos.

 Remember that they may not work nicely altogether: they were written for different types of games, scales and orientations.
 It's still a good start to create your own.

 <md-warning>
 *Caution*: Some patterns need to handle more than 3500 bullets on the screen.
 It requires some performance optimizations that are _NOT_ covered by this plugin.
 </md-warning>

-TODO we have also included our own custom examples with the plugin.

 # Framerate